Welcome to the Alternate Economy

-"Welcome to the Alternate Economy" is the first episode of the fourth season of the American anthology black comedy–crime drama television series Fargo.
+"Welcome to the Alternate Economy" is the season premiere of the fourth season of the American anthology black comedy–crime drama television series Fargo.
 It is the 31st overall episode of the series and was written and directed by series creator Noah Hawley.
 It originally aired on FX on September 27, 2020, airing back-to-back with the follow-up episode, "The Land of Taking and Killing".

 The season is set in Kansas City, Missouri from November 1950 to early 1951, and follows two crime syndicates as they vie for control of the underground.
 One of these is Loy Cannon, the head of a crime syndicate made up of black migrants fleeing the Jim Crow South who have a contentious relationship with the Italian Kansas City mafia.

 According to Nielsen Media Research, the episode was seen by an estimated 1.22 million household viewers and gained a 0.2 ratings share among adults aged 18–49.
 The episode received generally positive reviews from critics, who praised the cinematography and production design, although some expressed criticism for the pacing, over-abundance of characters and lack of character development.

 Plot

-In 1950, Ethelrida Smutny (E'myri Crutchfield) narrates the history of organized crime in America as part of a school report.
-In 1920, the Jewish crime organization, the Moskowitz Syndicate, and an Irish gang, the Milligan Concern, meet to settle aside their feud.
+In 1950, Ethelrida Smutny (E'myri Crutchfield) narrates the history of organized crime in Kansas City as part of a school report.
+Thirty years earlier, in 1920, a Jewish crime organization, the Moskowitz Syndicate, and an Irish gang, the Milligan Concern, meet to settle their feud.
 To maintain peace, the bosses trade each other's sons.

-In 1928, Milligan's son, Patrick, betrays his adoptive family by allowing the Milligan Concern wipe out the entire Moskowitz Syndicate, with his father forcing him to kill Moskowitz's son.
+In 1928, Milligan's son, Patrick, betrays his adoptive family by allowing the Milligan Concern to wipe out the entire Moskowitz Syndicate, with his father forcing him to kill Moskowitz's son.
 In 1934, the Milligan Concern goes through the same peace process with the newly arrived Sardinian Fadda Family, with Patrick once again being exchanged for Donatello Fadda's son.
-This time, Patrick allows the Fadda Family in killing his own family.
+This time, Patrick allows the Fadda Family to kill his own family.
 Donatello (Tommaso Ragno) has Patrick kill his own father, who curses him and his children.
-With the Moskowitz Syndicate wiped out, Donatello adopts Patrick as part of the family.
-In 1949, the Fadda Family go through the same peace offering trade, now with an African American gang, the Cannon Limited, led by Loy Cannon (Chris Rock).
+Donatello adopts Patrick as part of the Fadda Family.
+In 1949, the Fadda Family go through the same trade, now with a New York African-American gang, the Cannon Limited, led by Loy Cannon (Chris Rock).
 Loy's son, Satchel, is traded for Donatello's son, Zero.
 A grown-up Patrick, now known as Rabbi (Ben Whishaw), promises to look after Satchel.